IHE/ITI.mCSD/input/pagecontent/issues.md

 - FHIR Implementation Guide instead of [pdf - Rev. 3.3](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_mCSD.pdf)
 - Removed inline UML text and moved it to images-source/
 - Removed reference to setting meta.profile as it is redundant
-- Added section in transactions describing the requirement of providing a capability statement [ITI-90](ITI-90.html#2390424-capabilitystatement-resource) and [ITI-91](ITI-91.html#2391424-capabilitystatement-resource)
+- Added section in transactions describing the requirement of providing a capability statement [ITI-90](ITI-90.html#2390424-capabilitystatement-resource) and [ITI-91](ITI-91.html#2391424-capabilitystatement-resource).
+Should this be in the response or request message section?
+- Updated the canonical URL for the organization hierarchy extension to `http://profiles.ihe.net/ITI/mCSD/StructureDefinition/IHE.mCSD.OrganizationHierarchy`

 ### Open Issues and Questions